-The food truck scene in Memphis is booming.
-Dozens of food trucks are now rolling through the streets of the Bluff City.
+No question about it, Memphis has one awesome — and tasty — food truck scene!
+Dozens of food trucks are now rolling through the streets of the Bluff City at events, in parks, on street corners and at office complexes.
 No matter what kind of cuisine you are craving, you can find it on a food truck somewhere in town.

 Most food trucks move around town daily, but many have set locations every week.
 For lunch, check out the food truck scene downtown at Court Square on Thursdays or out East at Food Truck Fridays at the Dixon.
 There’s always a great and varied selection at those hip spots.
 In the evenings, food trucks can be found parked outside our popular Midtown taprooms, as well as at music venues like Levitt Shell and Memphis Botanic Garden’s Live at the Garden.